 History of Buick

-Founded in 1903 by inventor David Dunbar Buick, the Buick Motor Company is the second oldest automaker in the United States.
-David Dunbar Buick originally worked at a company that manufactured plumbing equipment, which he and a partner took over during a period of slow sales.
-The partner handled the business aspects while Buick invented a lawn sprinkler and a technique for coating cast iron with vitreous enamel, which led to considerable financial success and enabled Buick to pursue a personal interest in gasoline engines.
-The plumbing equipment business was later sold after a falling out with his business partner, and Buick launched his car company shortly thereafter.
-Over the next three years Buick developed a prototype automobile and invented the revolutionary overhead valve engine (the most common type of engine in use today), but exhausted his startup capital doing so and was forced to borrow $5,000 of investment money from a friend.
-Just one year later Buick sold his company stock and parted ways with his automobile business to invest (unsuccessfully) in California oil and Florida real estate.
-Though the Buick Motor Company has sold more than thirty-five million stylish and technologically advanced cars since its inception, David Dunbar Buick died of colon cancer in 1929, too broke to afford even a telephone.
+Founded in 1903 by David Dunbar Buick, the Buick Motor Company is the second oldest automaker in the United States.
+The inventor originally worked at a company that manufactured plumbing equipment, which he and a partner took over during a period of slow sales.
+The partner handled the business aspects while David invented a lawn sprinkler and a technique for coating cast iron with vitreous enamel, which led to considerable financial success and enabled him to pursue a personal interest in gasoline engines.
+The plumbing equipment business was later sold after a falling out with his business partner, and David launched his car company shortly thereafter.
+Over the next three years the passionate entrepreneur developed all of the Buick parts needed to assemble a prototype automobile, including the invention of the revolutionary overhead valve engine (the most common type of engine in use today).
+Unfortunately the fledgling automaker exhausted his start-up capital doing so and was forced to borrow $5,000 of investment money from a friend.
+Just one year later David sold his company stock and parted ways with his automobile business to invest (unsuccessfully) in California oil and Florida real estate.
+Though the Buick Motor Company has sold more than thirty-five million stylish and technologically advanced cars since its inception, David died of colon cancer in 1929, too broke to afford even a telephone.

 CarPartsDiscount.com is not associated with the General Motors Company in any manner.
 All images and references to the Buick name, vehicle model names, logo and shapes are for reference and identification only.
 All trademarks, tradenames and/or service marks are the property of their respective holders.